-115.17 (b) Hiring and promotion decisions Does the agency consider any incidents of sexual harassment in determining whether to hire or promote anyone, or to enlist the services of any contractor, who may have contact with inmates? yes
+115.17 (b) Hiring and promotion decisions Does the agency consider any incidents of sexual harassment in determining whether to hire or promote anyone who may have contact with inmates? yes

-115.17 (c) Hiring and promotion decisions Before hiring new employees who may have contact with inmates, does the agency: perform a criminal background records check? yes Before hiring new employees who may have contact with inmates, does the agency: consistent with Federal, State, and local law, make its best efforts to contact all prior institutional employers for information on substantiated allegations of sexual abuse or any resignation during a pending investigation of an allegation of sexual abuse? yes
+115.17 (c) Hiring and promotion decisions Before hiring new employees who may have contact with inmates, does the agency perform a criminal background records check? yes Before hiring new employees who may have contact with inmates, does the agency, consistent with Federal, State, and local law, make its best efforts to contact all prior institutional employers for information on substantiated allegations of sexual abuse or any resignation during a pending investigation of an allegation of sexual abuse? yes